Saturday, November 30, 2024

 Tests for Syphilis.

-RPR Test ( rapid plasma reagin)- It is a blood test, it measures presence of antibody against Treponema pallidum. [reagin antibodies are IgE class of antibody]
+RPR Test ( rapid plasma reagin)- It is a blood test, that measures the presence of antibodies against Treponema pallidum. [reagin antibodies are IgE class of antibody]

-VDRL Test (venereal disease research laboratory) – test can be done on blood and CSF(cerebrospinal fluid), the test detect antibodies generated within 2 weeks of infection.
+VDRL Test (venereal disease research laboratory) – test can be done on blood and CSF(cerebrospinal fluid), the test detects antibodies generated within 2 weeks of infection.

 Confirmatory test.

-TR-PA Test - Treponema pallidum particulate agglutination test must follow VDRL test to confirm syphilis.
+TR-PA Test - Treponema pallidum particulate agglutination test must follow the VDRL test to confirm syphilis.

 Treatment:

-Benzathine penicillin is highly effective in elimination of syphilis in any stage of the diseases including in latent cases.
-Dose is 2.4 million units given IM , only one dose.
+Benzathine penicillin is highly effective in the elimination of syphilis in any stage of the disease including in latent cases.
+The dose is 2.4 million units given IM, only one dose.

 People so called allergy to penicillin must be desensitized and then receive Benzathine penicillin.
-In true penicillin allergy Doxycycline, Ceftriaxone and Azythromycin can be used.
+In true penicillin allergy Doxycycline, Ceftriaxone and Azithromycin can be used.